 An example of passive income would be owning a rental property and receiving rent checks every month.

 Active income is earning money through day-to-day work.

 As soon as you stop working, income stops coming.

 An example of active income would be the money you make at your day job and income from flipping a house.

 Flipping is not investing simply because while you can earn a lot of money flipping houses, you have to work on the business.

-Flipping a house requires a great deal of work.
+While you can earn good profits over a short period of time, Flipping a house requires a great deal of work.